Aboo0dcipher/Arduino-Gas-Detection-and-Monitoring-System/README.md

 ##NOTE:

-1.Ensure U have run the server first
+1.Install the packages required for the server "npm install"

-2.Install the packages required for the server "npm install"
+2.Once you are having the node-modules you can run the server then the index.html file

 ## 🚀 Usage